Submissions

 Our Sections

 We invite you to find your own space/s within The Kodai Chronicle, in one of the following sections.
+Our stories are published digitally (once a month, for now) and focus on India’s Western Ghats region.

 Community: Profiles of and interviews with local/ regional personalities and places, as well as features on offbeat parts of town.
 Reportage, perspective, and commentary around ongoing concerns; stories from locals and former residents.

 Do read through our stories (archived here) to get a sense of what we are looking for.
 Please note: we welcome submissions from both specialists and lay people who have knowledge of, or have spent time with, these subjects.
+Most of the authors of our reported stories have considerable lived experience with this landscape.

 Terms & Conditions

-Send each section editor a clear pitch of a few lines, outlining what you want to cover and how; if there is a particular peg connecting this story to Kodai and the surrounding areas at a particular time/ season/ date, please identify this clearly.
-The editor will usually get back to you within 2-6 weeks, depending on where we are at with our production schedule (this is still a small team of volunteers).
+Along with a few lines about you and your experience with the subject or with writing, please send a clear – and specific! – pitch of a few lines, outlining exactly what you want to cover and how; if there is a particular peg connecting this story to the mountains at a particular time/ season/ date, please identify this clearly.

 Expect your article to be edited at several levels (initial structural edit, copy edit), as part of a collaborative process.